 Kanchenjunga Base Camp Trek Difficulty:

 Kanchenjunga Base Camp Trekking trail ranges from moderate to strenuous.
-You have to physically fit with previous trekking experience to go on this trek.
+You have to be physically fit with previous trekking experience to go on this trek.
 The route is off-beaten, with numerous rugged and steep sections that demand strength and stamina.
 You have to walk 6 to 7 hours daily.
 Likewise, the remoteness of the region and limited facilities adds up to the difficulty of the trek.
-Kanchenjunga Base Camp Trek is no joke, and you have to be properly prepared and well equipped.
+Kanchenjunga Base Camp Trek is no joke, and you have to be properly prepared and well-equipped.

 You also have to be aware of altitude sickness during the trek as it is a high-altitude journey.
 As the elevation will increase, the air will get thinner with low pressure and oxygen level.
 Go on short hikes and exercise to increase your core strength before the beginning of the trek.
 It will help you a lot on the trail.
 We have designed our Kanchenjunga Base Camp Trek itinerary, adding ample ret days for acclimatization that will help you avoid altitude sickness, and our professional team will also take care of you.